Brand Names: Beyaz, Rajani, Safyral, Tydemy

-Stop using birth control pills and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about this medicine?

 Do not use if you are pregnant or if you recently had a baby.

 You should not take this medicine if you have: an adrenal gland disorder, kidney disease, uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not take this medicine if you smoke and are over 35 years old.

 What should I discuss with my healthcare provider before taking this medicine?